Melbourne Airport: Passenger

+Qantas also operates dedicated "flightseeing" services over Antarctica from Melbourne.
+These flights, using a Boeing 787 Dreamliner, depart Melbourne from Terminal 1, and provide a guided aerial tour of Antarctica before returning to Australia.
+These flights are about thirteen hours in total.

 Cargo

 Traffic and statistics

 In 2016–17 Melbourne Airport recorded around 25 million domestic passenger movements and around 10 million international passenger movements.
 In that year there were 239,466 aircraft movements in total.
 Melbourne Airport was tipped to record 47 million passengers in the year to June 30, 2020, before the pandemic hit, but instead recorded 27.2 million as state and international borders were closed.
 Melbourne is the second busiest airport in Australia for passenger movements, behind Sydney and ahead of Brisbane.

-^ Passenger service movements only (excludes freight).